 6.1.2.3.3 PREMIUM SERVICE - RATE PS

-Some Retail Customers taking Delivery System Services under Section 6.1.1.1 of this Tariff operate sensitive equipment or have other needs that require higher levels of Delivery System Service reliability than is achievable from the Company’s standard Delivery System.
+Some Retail Customers taking Delivery System Services under Section 6.1.1.1 of this Tariff operate sensitive equipment or have other needs that require higher levels of Delivery System Service reliability than is achievable from the Company’s standard Delivery System, or operate equipment located at or past the Retail Customer’s Point of Delivery that may impact the safe and reliable operation of the Company’s Delivery System.
 Company will accommodate Retail Customers’ requests for the provision of back-up, stand-by, redundant or other premium Delivery Services at either Distribution Voltages or Transmission Voltages (collectively, Premium Service) where facilities of adequate capacity, proper phase and suitable voltage can be made available.

+Premium Service includes installation of equipment and modification or extension of facilities needed, in Company’s sole judgement, to ensure the safe and reliable operation of the Company’s Delivery System due to equipment located at or past the Retail Customer’s Point of Delivery whose operations may impact the Company’s Delivery System.
 The provision of Premium Service requires the installation of additional equipment and the extension of Delivery System facilities at Retail Customer expense, including the construction or upgrade of primary feeder circuits, the installation of automatic rollover switches, breakers, transformers, meters and related equipment on or adjacent to Retail Customer premises, and power quality equipment and various other facilities and devices needed for the safe and reliable operation of Company’s Delivery System (collectively, the Facility Extension).
 Retail Customer is responsible for the cost of the Facility Extension pursuant to the Company’s Construction Services Policy in Section 6.1.2.2 of this Tariff.

 Monthly Fixed Charge